mqlight/nodejs-mqlight/doc/02_API-mqlight.createClient_Function.md

      all).
 If you specify just the user property but no password property an `InvalidArgumentError` will be thrown.
   *  **password**, (String) (optional) password for authentication.
-     Alternatively, user name may be embedded in the URL passed via the service property.
+     Alternatively, a password can be embedded in the URL passed via the service property.
   *  **sslTrustCertificate**, (String) (optional) SSL trust certificate to use when authentication is required for the MQ Light server.
 Only used when